metedogan/ai-recycling-machine/README.md

 2. Review the configuration in `src/config/settings.py`
 3. Check logs in the `logs/` directory
 4. Open an issue on the repository

----

-**Note**: This is a refactored version of the original TrashNet project with improved modularity, maintainability, and extensibility.